Updated: October 27, 2025

 Commercial Auto Insurance

-Your personal auto policy won't cover business use of vehicles.
-Whether you own company cars or employees use personal vehicles for work, commercial auto protects against accidents, theft and liability claims that occur during business activities.
+Personal auto policies don't cover business vehicle use.
+Whether you own company cars or employees use personal vehicles for work, commercial auto insurance financially protects against accidents, theft and liability claims during business activities.

 blueCheckmark icon